 Vegetables and legumes have hundreds of natural nutrients as well as vitamins, minerals and dietary fibre.
 They are an essential part of your child's daily dietary needs for growth and development.

-- purple like red cabbage and eggplant
+- purple — red cabbage and eggplant

-- white including cauliflower, mushrooms or potatoes
+- white — cauliflower, mushrooms or potatoes

 Most vegetables can be eaten raw, but some are better when cooked.

 Legumes, sometimes called 'pulses', are included in this food group because they are the seeds of plants and are high in fibre, protein and other vitamins and nutrients.
-They include baked beans, cannellini beans, chickpeas, lentils and soybeans.
-Legumes can be used in a variety of different ways, such as salads, stir-fries, pasta sauces and soups.
+They include cannellini beans, chickpeas, lentils and soybeans.
+Legumes can be used in a variety of different ways, such as salads, baked beans, stir-fries, pasta sauces and soups.

-How much veggies does my child need?
+How many vegetables does my child need?